 The following actions also amount to a reduction of share capital, although these are not expressly mentioned in the Companies Act as being methods of reducing share capital:

 - Selling the company’s capital assets and dividing the proceeds among members;

 - Refunding monies subscribed for shares to shareholders; or

 Why Might You Want to Reduce Your Company’s Share Capital?

 There are multiple reasons why a company might want to reduce its share capital:

-- A company may simply wish to return surplus capital to shareholders which it no longer requires.
+- A company may simply wish to return surplus capital to shareholders that it no longer requires.

-- A company which does not have distributable profits may be keen to reduce its capital if it cannot afford to pay any future dividends.
+- A company that does not have distributable profits may be keen to reduce its capital if it cannot afford to pay any future dividends.